Pseudoscience

 Mechanism

-Early EMDR had patients think about their distressing thoughts while doing the saccadic eye movements, latter with tapping or finger clicking.
+Early EMDR had patients think about their distressing thoughts while doing the saccadic eye movements, latter with tapping or finger clicking (see also EFT / Emotional Freedom Technique on this page).
 EMDR proponents claim that EMDR works by using bilateral stimulation (saccadic eye movements, tapping, etc), while a person recalls a traumatic memory.
 This allegedly helps the brain to reprocess the memory similar to REM sleep, with the expectation that this can reduce the memory’s emotional intensity; transform negative beliefs about the trauma; and help integrate the experience into a more adaptive, less distressing memory.
 This riffs off the ideas of NLP which have also been discredited.

-So far there is zero evidence that any of the mechanisms have any scientific credibility beyond an initial hypothesis.
-If you consider that research has not supported these claims, since the results of EMDR are poor in rigorous studies, the proposed mechanism is both nonsensical and likely false.
+There is zero evidence that any of the mechanisms (eye movement, tapping, clicking) have any scientific credibility.
+That is, in the absence of CBT, people do not actually improve.
+Consider that unbiased, rigorous research into the unique aspects of EMDR has not supported the claims in unbiased, rigorous studies, the proposed mechanism is both nonsensical and likely false.

-Shapiro’s explanation for why EMDR works is filled with neurology babble, words that sound like science, but don’t mean anything or make any actual neurological sense.
-Often a red flag for pseudoscience.
+Shapiro’s explanation for why EMDR works is filled with neurology babble, words that sound like science, but don’t mean anything or make any actual neurological sense – often a red flag for pseudoscience [see above, explaining about Quick Red Flag Test].

 In my opinion the these two particular paragraphs from the Australian Guidelines for the Treatment of Acute Stress Disorder & Posttraumatic Stress Disorder, 2013 are very pertinent.